ukraine-sdg/site/_pages/faq.md

 - [What do each of the three tiers mean?](#what-do-each-of-the-three-tiers-mean)

 ## How often will new data be added to this site?
-We will add data as soon as it has been sourced and checked.
-This includes new data as well as updates to data we have already published.
-We will continue to collect data from existing sources where possible.
+We will add data as soon as they are received according to the dates specified by order No 686-p "issue related to data collection to monitor the implementation of sustainable development goals" of the Cabinet of Ministers of Ukraine of August 21, 2019, are validated.

 ## How do I suggest new or different data sources?
 If you have feedback on the data sources we have used or have suggestions for new data sources then please email us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.